 - Race/Ethnicity — 54% African American, 50% White, 9% Hispanic, 2% Asian, 2% Native American, and 1% Pacific Islander

 - Status — Participants were individuals involved in the child welfare system.

 Location/Institution: Not specified

-This article describes evaluation of the Wendy’s Wonderful Kids (WWK) adoption recruitment program [now called Child-Focused Recruitment – Wendy’s Wonderful Kids] on the adoption of children in foster care.
-Outcome data for the evaluation came from Statewide Automated Child Welfare Information System (SACWIS) databases maintained by the local public child welfare agencies with custody of the children in the study.
-Eligibility criteria for the evaluation were the same as those for receiving WWK services.
-Specifically, children were in foster care with a permanency goal of adoption and had no identified adoptive resource.
-Children could be in any type of out-of-home care placement setting and could have varying degrees of interest in being adopted.
+The purpose of the study was to describe the evaluation of the Wendy’s Wonderful Kids (WWK) adoption recruitment program [now called Child-Focused Recruitment – Wendy’s Wonderful Kids] on the adoption of children in foster care.
 Participants were randomly assigned to either the intervention or the control group.
-Results indicate children served by WWK are found to be 1.7 times more likely to be adopted than children in the control group.
+Measures utilized include administrative data from Statewide Automated Child Welfare Information System (SACWIS) databases.
+Results indicate that children served by WWK were found to be 1.7 times more likely to be adopted than children in the control group.
 Impacts were larger among older children, and children with psychological disorders, than other children.
-Limitations include attrition, reliability of data entered into the local SACWIS databases and lack of follow-up.
+Limitations include attrition, reliability of data entered into the local SACWIS databases, and lack of follow-up.